Paisley, Renfrewshire: Education

+Culture

 Religion

 Paisley is home to a number of religious denominations and is an important historical centre for the Christian faith in Scotland.
 The town's historic patron saint is Saint Mirin (or Mirren); according to legendary accounts, Mirin settled in Paisley as a missionary sent from Ireland in the 6th century and was instrumental in bringing the relics of St Andrew to Scotland.
 Paisley Abbey, one of the town's most significant landmarks, was constructed as a priory in the 12th century and raised to abbey status in the 13th.
 It served as an ecclesiastical centre for a wide area surrounding the county of Renfrewshire for centuries until the Reformation when such religious centres were reduced to the status of parish churches.
 For the Church of Scotland, Paisley forms part of the Presbytery of Clyde. (see: Church of Scotland synods and presbyteries).

 Other Christian communities have a number of churches in Paisley, many of which were the result of the Industrial Revolution where people from around the British Isles came to Paisley for work.
 The Roman Catholic Diocese of Paisley, created in 1947, is centred upon the town's St Mirin's Cathedral, the seat of the Bishop of Paisley.
 Paisley also forms part of the Episcopalian (Anglican) Diocese of Glasgow and Galloway with its main facilities being contained at the Holy Trinity and St Barnabas Church in the town centre, a congregation which united in 2004.
 There are currently two Baptist congregations in Paisley: in addition to Thomas Coats Memorial Baptist Church (see under "Landmarks – religious sites") is Central Baptist Church, which meets in nearby Lady Lane.
 Paisley is home to a meetinghouse of the Church of Jesus Christ of Latter-day Saints located on Glenburn Road.

 Other smaller religious groups exist in the town.
 The Methodist Church of Great Britain has a church and central hall opposite Paisley Abbey which forms part of the Ayrshire and Renfrewshire Circuit.
 The Christadelphians meet in a hall on Alice Street.